pypa/pypa.io/source/index.rst

 <https://packaging.python.org>`_, which is **the authoritative resource
 on how to package, publish, and install Python projects using current tools**.
-The User Guide provides a user introduction to packaging, and explains how to use these tools.
-In case you need to package Python with other languages (for example, in a scientific Python package), the user guide also offers basic information about and links to available third-party packaging options (for example, `conda-forge
+The User Guide provides a user introduction to packaging, and explains how to use tools maintained by PyPA.

+If you need to package Python
+with other languages (for example, in a scientific Python package), the user guide also offers basic guidance and links to available third-party packaging options (for example, `conda-forge
 <https://conda-forge.org/>`_).

-For a listing of PyPA's important projects, see :ref:`the key projects list <pypug:pypa_projects>`.
+For a listing of PyPA's projects, see :ref:`the key projects list <pypug:pypa_projects>`.
 The PyPA hosts projects on `GitHub
 <https://github.com/pypa>`_,
 and discusses issues on the `Packaging